jeppe/jeppe.github.io/index.md

 ---
-layout: post
+layout: page
-title: Index Page
+title: DMing
-tagline: Supporting tagline
+tagline: Do something to sparkle your life.
 ---

 {% include JB/setup %}